 The seam-bowling all-rounder also made his England Under-19 debut that summer and impressed with bat and ball in the winter tri-series in Antigua, equalling the fastest recorded 50 at U19 level against Sri Lanka in December; he reached that landmark off just 18 balls to equal Rishabh Pant's effort in the 2016 World Cup.
 In December 2019, he was named in England's squad for the 2020 Under-19 Cricket World Cup and was part of the squad throughout, making his highest international score, 57, in the Plate match at the end of the tournament.

 Born Joseph David Michael Evison on 14 November 2001 in Peterborough, Joey was educated at Stamford School, where he made the first XI; he has subsequently played in the Lincolnshire Premier League and in 2017 he became one of the youngest centurions in Nottinghamshire Premier League history, scoring 113 for the Academy side against Attenborough.

-Joey Evison will have time to show the Trent Bridge fans what he can achieve with bat and ball but his first full season was on 'hold' whilst the re-vamped inter-county competition, the Bob Willis Trophy was played in the late summer of 2020.
+Joey Evison's first full season was on 'hold' whilst the re-vamped inter-county competition, the Bob Willis Trophy, was played in the late summer of 2020.
 In the first game of that brief series, Evison gave a strong indication of his abilities, featuring in two fifty-plus stands in Notts first innings, scoring 38, and another in their second innings, when he made 31.
 He also took four wickets in the match and was one of the few Notts players to emerge from a disappointing defeat with some credit.
 A foot injury meant that he did not feature again that season.

 Nottinghamshire First-Class Number: 659